lsst/rtn-051/breakdown-risk.rst

 Escalation
 	``Yes`` or ``No`` if the risks is escalated to NOIRLab Directorate or other program/services for their attention.

+Related Response Plan
+	After selecting the associations, automatically generated list of response plans associated with this risk.

+	This preview provides a summary of each plan's potential impact, namely the ``Residual Likelihood`` and ``Residual Impact Severity``.
+	These impact categories are calculated in the :ref:`plan <Risk-Tool-User-Guide-Breakdown-Plan>` using the initial impact categories and Likelihood of the risk.

-Related Response Plans
+Related Issue Response
-	Automatically generated list of response plans associated with this risk.
+	After selecting the associations, automatically generated list of response plans associated with this risk.
+	Issue Responses are not used by the project.

+	Note that this field is not shown in :numref:`Risk-Example-Plans-Actions-Residual-Risk`.

 Related Actions
 	Automatically generated list of actions associated with this risk.